Australian insolvency law: Members' voluntary winding-up

 A members' voluntary winding-up is not technically an insolvency process.
 It is a voluntary liquidation entered into by the members where the company is not insolvent.
 The process is initiated by a special resolution of the company, and the creditors have no direct involvement and are repaid in full.
-The directors are required to give a declaration as to the solvency of the company which must be filed with the Australian Securities and Investments Commission (ASIC).
+The directors are required to give a declaration as to the solvency of the company which must be filed with the Australian Securities & Investments Commission (ASIC).

 Where a liquidator who is appointed pursuant to a members' voluntary winding-up subsequently determines that the company is in fact insolvent in his opinion (contrary to the solvency declaration made by the board of directors), then the liquidator must either (a) apply to the Court for the company to be wound-up on an insolvent basis, (b) appoint an administrator to the company, or (c) convene a meeting of creditors.
 If a meeting of the creditors is convened, then from the time of the meeting the winding-up will be treated as a creditors' voluntary winding-up.